hbarkine/privacy/habit-forest/habit-forest-android-privacy.md

 ### 2.6 Advertising

-**The app displays no advertisements and integrates no advertising networks.** (It contains only a non-functional placeholder ad module used during development, which serves no real ads and makes no network calls.)
+**The app displays no advertisements and integrates no advertising networks.**

 ---